-In the first video, Jeff talks Grails interceptors.
-(Yes,
+In the first Grails Quickcast, Grails co-founder, Jeff Scott Brown, talks Grails interceptors.

 create-interceptor actually creates an interceptor.
 Mind.
 Blown.)

-This Quickcast assumes only basic familiarity with Groovy (which is pretty darn expressive anyway) and the MVC concept (which you already know).
-Also serves as an excellent introduction to the interceptor pattern in any language, because Grails' behind-the-scenes legwork lets you focus on the logic of the pattern.
+This Quickcast assumes only basic familiarity with Groovy and the MVC concept (which you already know).

 This Quickcast assumes basic knowledge of Grails, JSON, and REST APIs.

-In the fifth Grails QuickCast, Grails co-founder, Jeff Scott Brown, highlights some of the great features of the Grails framework.
-In less than 18 minutes, Jeff describes several techniques for retrieving configuration values at runtime, and discusses the pros and cons of these different techniques.
+In the fifth Grails Quickcast, Grails co-founder, Jeff Scott Brown, describes several techniques for retrieving configuration values at runtime and discusses the pros and cons of each.

 For this Quickcast, you’ll need no more than a basic understanding of Grails.

-In the sixth Grails QuickCast, Grails co-founder, Jeff Scott Brown, introduces several tips and tricks related to building Grails 3 applications in IDEA.
-The Grails Quickcast series is brought to you from OCI and DZone.
+In the sixth Grails Quickcast, Grails co-founder, Jeff Scott Brown, introduces a number of tips and tricks to help you simplify the process of building Grails 3 applications in IDEA.

-Learn how to use the Grails 3 React profile – a profile for creating Grails applications with a React frontend.
+In the eighth installment in the Grails Quickcast series, Grails team member Zachary Klein, demonstrates how to use the Grails 3 React profile, a profile that allows you to build Grails applications with a React frontend.

-In this Quickcast, Sergio Del Amo Caballero, member of the Grails OCI Team, explains how to replace a many-to-one collection efficiently by using a minimal number of queries or leveraging cascade behavior.
+In Grails Quickcast #9, Grails team member, Sergio Del Amo Caballero, explains how to efficiently replace a many-to-one collection using a minimal number of queries and leveraging cascade behavior.